|

 Kensington; Shoreditch

-Story: Mycroft calls Holmes to investigate after
+Story: Mycroft calls Holmes to investigate

-government secrets to the foreign agent, Zimmerman.
-He
+sell government secrets to the foreign agent,

-Holmes becomes interested in a series of forgery cases
+into Zimmerman, and Holmes becomes interested in a

-that Hopkins had been working on until the Commissioner
+series of forgery cases that Hopkins had been working

-to the sale by auction of a newly discovered
+He also turns his attention to the sale by auction of

-Shakespearean sonnet, followed by the rediscovery of his
+a newly discovered Shakespearean sonnet, followed by

-lost play, Love's Labour's Won.
-Mrs Hudson takes
+Won.
+Mrs Hudson takes action against intruders,

-brings all that has occurred into question.
+and a discovery by Watson brings all that has occurred

 |

-The Monster of the Mere
+The Monster of the

-(2023)
+Mere (2023)

 Story Type: Pastiche